Resignation Letter: Everything you need to know

 I plan to work the remainder of my notice period, beginning on [First Day in Notice Period].
 I have created a transition plan that outlines the projects I have been working on and how they can be transitioned to other colleagues.
 Please let me know if you have any questions about the plan.

-Thank you for the opportunity and for the experience I have gained during my time working for the company.
+Thank you for the opportunity and the experience I gained while working for the company.
 I wish you all the best in the future.

 Sincerely,